Online Social Networks: Threats and Solutions: Solutions

 \subsection{Social Network Operator Solutions}

-Online social network operators attempt to protect their users by activating safety measures, such as employing user authentication mechanisms and applying user privacy settings.
+\s{OSN} operators attempt to protect their users by activating safety measures, such as employing user authentication mechanisms and applying user privacy settings.
 Several of these techniques are described in detail below.

-\paragraph{Authentication Mechanisms.} In order to make sure the user registering or logging into the online social network is a real person and not a socialbot or a compromised user account, OSN operators are using authentication mechanisms, such as CAPTCHA~\cite{boshmaf}, photos-of-friends identification~\cite{facebooktag}, multi-factor authentication~\cite{facebook2factor}, and in some cases even requesting that the user send a copy of his or her government issued ID~\cite{facebookid}.
+\paragraph{Authentication Mechanisms.} In order to make sure the user registering or logging into the social network is a real person and not a socialbot or a compromised user account, OSN operators \s{use} authentication mechanisms, such as CAPTCHA~\cite{boshmaf}, photos-of-friends identification~\cite{facebooktag}, multi-factor authentication~\cite{facebook2factor}, and in some cases even requesting that the user send a copy of his or her government issued ID~\cite{facebookid}.
 As an example, Twitter recently introduced its two-factor authentication mechanism~\cite{twitter2factors}, requiring the user to not only insert a password when logging into Twitter but also provide a verification code that was sent to the user's mobile device.

 This mechanism prevents a malicious user from logging in through hijacked accounts and publishing false information through those hijacked accounts.
 Such a mechanism would thwart incidents such as when hackers hijacked the Associated Press (AP) Twitter account, resulting in the rapid propagation of false information about explosions in the White House, which caused panic on Wall Street~\cite{twitterap}.

-\paragraph{Security and Privacy Settings.} Many online social networks support a configurable user privacy setting that enables users to protect their personal data from others in the network~\cite{mahmood,liu2011analyzing}.
-For example, Facebook users can choose which other Facebook users are able to view their details, pictures, posts, and other personal information that appear in their Facebook profile~\cite{facebookprivacy}.
-However, many Facebook users simply maintain the default privacy settings, letting their data be exposed to strangers~\cite{fire2013friend}.
-Some online social networks also support extra security configurations which enable the user to activate secure browsing, receive login notifications, and establish other safety features~\cite{securitysettings}.